East Carolina University Pirate Promise at Wayne Community College

 - Access to ECU Libraries

-- Access to Here’s How ECU Career Services virtual workshop series
+- Access to Virtual Job Shadow, ECU Career Services’ virtual workshop series

 - Participate in select campus activities including “invitation only” Pirate Promise events at ECU.

 - And much, much, more at Student Affairs

 By participating you will have access to extensive resources geared to guiding you through the transfer process at ECU.